sgelb/mapline/README.md

 ### Missing features and nice-to-haves

 - a map style better suited for cycle tours and printing in black&white
-- possibility to show points of views like drinking water or camping places
+- possibility to add points of views like drinking water or camping places
 - a scale bar on the printouts
 - elevation stats and marking of steep slopes
-- support for additional/multiple gpx features like POIs
+- support for multiple tracks

 ### Want to participate?

 Although development is really slow, this is not a dead project.
-Pull-requests are welcome, but please open a ticket before, so we can talk about it before.
+Pull-requests are always welcome!